dciliberti/simple-BLDC-model/README.md

 ![example-output-charts](example.png)

 ## Additional features
 Actually, the `main.m` script also plots the motor map.
-The additional `propMatch.m` script provides matching between motor and propeller, where the latter's data are loaded from external file.
+The additional `propMatchCustom.m` script provides matching between motor and propeller, where the latter's data are loaded from external file.

 ![example-output-motor-map](motor-map-example.png)

 ![example-output-motor-map](prop-match-example.png)